 Credit rating agencies use the rate of principal retirement for not self-supporting debt as a measure of the state's ability to create new debt capacity, i.e., faster debt retirement provides incremental debt capacity in future years.
-The rating agencies have benchmarked the rate of debt retirement at an average of 50 percent in 10 years.
-Nearly 72 percent of the state's not self-supporting debt will be retired in 10 years, but only about 36 percent of the state's self-supporting debt outstanding will be retired in 10 years.
+The rating agencies have benchmarked the rate of state debt retirement at an average of 50 percent in 10 years.
+Nearly 70 percent of Texas' not self-supporting debt will be retired in 10 years, but only about 32 percent of the state's self-supporting debt outstanding will be retired in 10 years.
 The rate of debt retirement is calculated as Ratio 5 in the DCM.
 (Refer to the Chapter 3 for more details.)